-Pediatric: Pharmacokinetics of dabrafenib have not been studied in pediatric patients.
+Pediatric: Pharmacokinetics of dabrafenib has not been studied in pediatric patients.

-Hepatic: No formal pharmacokinetic trial in patients with hepatic impairment has been conducted.
-The pharmacokinetics of dabrafenib were evaluated using a population analysis in 65 patients with mild hepatic impairment enrolled in clinical trials.
+Hepatic Impairment: No formal pharmacokinetic trial in patients with hepatic impairment has been conducted.
+The pharmacokinetics of dabrafenib was evaluated using a population analysis in 65 patients with mild hepatic impairment enrolled in clinical trials.
 Mild hepatic impairment has no effect on systemic exposure to dabrafenib and its metabolites.
 No data are available in patients with moderate to severe hepatic impairment.

 Adverse cardiovascular effects were noted in dogs at dabrafenib doses of 50 mg/kg/day (approximately five times the human exposure at the recommended dose based on AUC) or greater, when administered for up to 4 weeks.
 Adverse effects consisted of coronary arterial degeneration/necrosis and hemorrhage, as well as cardiac atrioventricular valve hypertrophy/hemorrhage.

-In Trial 1, the safety and efficacy of TAFINLAR were demonstrated in an international, multicenter, randomized (3:1), open-label, active-controlled trial conducted in 250 patients with previously untreated BRAF V600E mutation-positive, unresectable or metastatic melanoma.
+In Trial 1, the safety and efficacy of TAFINLAR as a single agent were demonstrated in an international, multicenter, randomized (3:1), open-label, active-controlled trial conducted in 250 patients with previously untreated BRAF V600E mutation-positive, unresectable or metastatic melanoma.
 Patients with any prior use of BRAF inhibitors or MEK inhibitors were excluded.
-Patients were randomized to receive TAFINLAR 150 mg by mouth twice daily (n = 187) or dacarbazine 1,000 mg/m² intravenously every 3 weeks (n = 63).
-Randomization was stratified by disease stage at baseline [unresectable stage III (regional nodal or in-transit metastases), M1a (distant skin, subcutaneous, or nodal metastases), or M1b (lung metastases) vs. M1c melanoma (all other visceral metastases or elevated serum LDH)].
+Patients were randomized to receive TAFINLAR 150 mg orally twice daily (n = 187) or dacarbazine 1,000 mg/m² intravenously every 3 weeks (n = 63).
+Randomization was stratified by disease stage at baseline [unresectable Stage III (regional nodal or in-transit metastases), M1a (distant skin, subcutaneous, or nodal metastases), or M1b (lung metastases) versus M1c melanoma (all other visceral metastases or elevated serum LDH)].
 The main efficacy outcome measure was progression-free survival (PFS) as assessed by the investigator.
-In addition, an independent radiology review committee (IRRC) assessed the following efficacy outcome measures in prespecified supportive analyses: PFS, confirmed objective response rate (ORR), and duration of response.
+In addition, an independent radiology review committee (IRRC) assessed the following efficacy outcome measures in pre-specified supportive analyses: PFS, confirmed objective response rate (ORR), and duration of response.

-The median duration of follow-up prior to initiation of alternative treatment in the TAFINLAR arm was 5.1 months and in the dacarbazine arm was 3.5 months.
+The median durations of follow-up prior to initiation of alternative treatment in patients randomized to receive TAFINLAR was 5.1 months and in the dacarbazine arm was 3.5 months.
 Twenty-eight (44%) patients crossed over from the dacarbazine arm at the time of disease progression to receive TAFINLAR.

 N = 187